Exiv2/exiv2/README-CONAN.md

 <name id="5">
 ## 5 Webready Support

-Exiv2 can perform I/O using internet protocols such as https, https, ftp and ssh.
+Exiv2 can perform I/O using internet protocols such as http, https and ftp.

 The feature is disabled by default.
 You will need to instruct conan to build/download necessary libraries (curl, openssl and libssh) and tell CMake to link to the libraries.